hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 in the inventory.
 Each site uses a different inventory to allow for site-specific configurations.
 The deployment is finally performed with the [ansible-playbook][ansible-playbook] command.
 The role, playbook, configuration and deployment are shown in the following subsections.

-TODO: add link to ansible role repository somewhere?
+Additionally, you can find links to the code and configuration examples in the appendix at the end of this document.

 ### Role